nijine/simple-cf-site/README.md

 **www_dir** - The local file path to your website content.
 Creates S3 objects for each file present in this directory.
 Based on the [dir](https://registry.terraform.io/modules/hashicorp/dir/template/latest) module.

+**default_cache_func_assoc** - A list of maps containing a function association, in case you need to assign functions to your CDN origin requests.

 ## Example Usage

 ``` main.tf